-There are two classic books here that have helped millions of successful entrepreneurs and business people develop interpersonal skills: How to Win Friends and Influence People by Dale Carnegie, and The 48 Laws of Power by Robert Greene are classics of the genre for a good reason.
+There are two classic books here that have helped millions of successful entrepreneurs and business people develop interpersonal skills: “How to Win Friends and Influence People” by Dale Carnegie and “The 48 Laws of Power” by Robert Green” are classics of the genre for a good reason.

-7. Always Keep Learning & Apply What You Learn to Your Career
+10. Always Keep Learning & Apply What You Learn to Your Career

-In economics there is a theory called the sunk cost fallacy that explains why so many people fail at real estate in under two years.
+In economics, there is a theory called the sunk cost fallacy that explains why so many people fail at real estate in under two years.
 It’s what happens when people insist on pushing forward with a system that just isn’t working.
-They put in a ton of time, money, energy or worse—all three—and just stubbornly keep at it even when they know it won’t work.
+They put in a ton of time, money, energy, or worse—all three—and just stubbornly keep at it even when they know it won’t work.

 So don’t cling to a mistake just because you spent a long time making it.
 Barbara Corcoran started out recording videos of vacant apartments and keeping a VCR and tape library in her office.
 She put a ton of money and time into it and it ended up failing.
 Big time.

-Of course the hard part is knowing when you’ve passed the point of no return.
-This is no mean feat, since almost everything from buying leads to advertising on Google takes time to get right.
+Instead of doubling down, she licked her wounds and moved on, eventually perfecting a model for a brokerage she would later sell for $66,000,000.
+Of course, the hard part is knowing when you’ve passed the point of no return.
+This is no mean feat since almost everything from buying leads to advertising on Google takes time to get right.

-8. Have a Great Website
+11. Build a Great Website